nasa/code-nasa-gov/README.md

 ### Deploying

-When deploying to a static web server (with no HTTP/2+Push), be sure to copy the files from `build/bundled` (**NOT** the project directory) which contains a functional service worker and minified files.
+When deploying to a static web server (with no HTTP/2+Push), be sure to copy only the files from `build/bundled` directory (**NOT** the project directory) which contains a functional service worker and minified files.
+Put them in a top level part of the directory, not within another build/bundled directory within the production directory.

 ### Adding a new view